Our mission regarding the education of children with autism

 HOPE Home Intervention Program

-AHRC NYC recognizes that there are critical, stressful circumstances that can potentially impact a student’s ability to function in the school and at home.
+AHRC NYC recognizes that there are critical, stressful circumstances that can potentially impact a student’s ability to function in school and at home.
 To this end, AHRC NYC developed the HOPE Home Intervention Program.
 In this program, the intervention team works with families in the student’s home to construct a household intervention plan, consisting of goals and strategies to address:

 - Daily living skills